CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/multiple-server-with-ha.md

 {{% alert title="Note" %}}The minimum number of servers required to run Cortex with HA is 4.
 This setup requires multiple server roles to be installed on the same server.

-The minimum recommended number of servers is 7, and allows each server role instance to be installed on its own server.{{% /alert %}}
+The recommended number of servers is 7, and allows each server role instance to be installed on its own server.{{% /alert %}}

 | Server&nbsp;Role | Servers&nbsp;Required | CPU&nbsp;Cores&nbsp;(>&nbsp;2GHz) | RAM&nbsp;(GB) | Disk&nbsp;(GB) |
 |------------------|-----------------------|-----------------------------------|---------------|----------------------|